iit-DLSLab/unitree_ros2_dls/README.md

 ros-humble-rosidl-generator-dds-idl
 ```

-**Note that if you are using one of our other repos with conda, you will likely have them and you just need to activate the env!**
+**Note that if you are using one of our other repos with conda, you will likely have them installed.
+In that case, just activate that conda env!**

-Otherwise, an example of conda environment containing these dependencies can be found in the folder installation, which can be used by doing
+Otherwise, an example of conda environment containing these dependencies can be found in the folder installation, which can be installed by doing

 ```bash
 conda env create -f installation/mamba_environment_humble.yaml